Seattle mayor names task force to guide spending $100M on communities of color

-Seattle Mayor Jenny Durkan Wednesday named the members of a task force that she says will help guide $100 million in investments next year for communities of color.
-Durkan announced the concept of the task force last month, when she sent her 2021 budget plan to the City Council.
+Seattle Mayor Jenny Durkan on Wednesday named the members of a task force that she says will help guide $100 million in proposed investments next year for communities of color.
+Durkan announced the concept of the task force last month, when she sent her 2021 budget plan to the City Council for review and potential changes.

 The group’s 28 members will include two pastors; two union leaders; the president of Seattle Central College; representatives from the Urban League of Metropolitan Seattle and the Seattle-King County NAACP; and representatives from other nonprofit organizations, such as the Seattle Indian Health Board, El Centro de la Raza and Muslim Housing Services.
 City Councilmember Debora Juarez will serve as an ex-officio member, and more members may be added.